e271828e/Flight.jl/docs/notes/design/framework_spec.md

-in this configuration.** User-commandability is a wiring decision made where configurations are made; command-plus-manual-override is a mux component with a root-wired select — explicit structure, not two writers racing (the same race as [§15.3][s15-3]'s drag phase, ruled out the same way).
+in this configuration.** User-commandability is a wiring decision made where configurations are made; command-plus-manual-override is a mux component with a root-wired select — explicit structure, not two writers racing (the same race as the drag phase, [§15.3][s15-3], ruled out the same way).
 The obligation this places on the
 GUI: read-only rendering is first-class, not an error state — the author of `input_slider!` cannot know at authoring time whether it will be live.